 Your work will be assessed via coursework submitted for each module.
 Which actual assessments you do will depend on which optional modules you choose, as well as your core modules (Table 5).
 All course work is submitted via Canvas (further details about Canvas can be found below).
-Deadlines for the assessments for this academic year can be found in the Assessment Overview linked here.
+Deadlines for the assessments for this academic year can be found in the Module Guides which will be issued approximately 1 month before the module teaching commences.

-Module title Module code (CATSCI) Assessment type Weighting (per module) Sustainability and Adaption: concepts & planning (CORE) 7501 Critique review Adaptation report 50% 50% Ecological Assessment (CORE) 7514 Report Presentation 80% 20% Cities and Communities (OPTION) 7504 1.
-Report 100% Food Production and Consumption (OPTION) 7503 Case study New Scientist style article 80% 20% Introduction to the Politics and Economics of the Environment (OPTION) 7502 1.
-Report 100% Ecosystem Services, Land-Use and Waste Management (CORE) 7506 Literature review Presentation 80% 20% Restoration Ecology (CORE) 7513 Management report Essay 60% 40% Applied Research Design (CORE) 7521 Research Design Proposal Poster 60% 40% Work-based project (OPTION) 7509 1.
+Module title Module code (CATSCI) Assessment type Weighting (per module) Introduction to Sustainability and Adaption (CORE) 7522 1.
+Critique review 100% Sustainability and Adaption: Concepts in Practice (CORE) 7523 1.
+Adaptation report 100% Cities and Communities (OPTION) 7504 1.
+Report 100% Food systems and sustainability (CORE) 7591 1.
+Case study 100% Theories of social and system change (OPTION) 7512 1.
+Essay 100% Introduction to the Politics and Economics of the Environment (OPTION) 7502 1.
+Report 100% Ecosystems and Ecosystem Services (CORE) 7506 Literature review Presentation 80% 20% Restoration Ecology (OPTION) 7594 1.
+Management report 100% Applied Research Design (CORE) 7521 Research Design Proposal Poster 60% 40% Work-Based Project (OPTION) 7509 1.
 Report 100% Sustainable Materials in the Built Environment (OPTION) 7507 1.
 Essay 2.
-Poster 80% 20% The Science of Sustainable Food Production (OPTION) 7510 Scientific paper report Poster 80% 20% Dissertation (CORE) 7520 1.
+Poster 80% 20% The Science of Sustainable Food Production (CORE) 7590 Scientific paper report Technical note 60% 40% Dissertation (CORE) 7520 1.
 Dissertation 100%

 Table 5.
-Assessment methods on each module.
+Assessment methods for each module